The "deaddisk" command

 The deaddisk command, by default, only supports Windows disk/partition images, and Windows partitions mounted to folders.

 From version 0.74.4 this CLI command uses the artifact Generic.Utils.DeadDiskRemapping internally to generate the remapping configuration file.
-So you can use this artifact in the GUI if you prefer - the resulting config will be identical since both methods use the same VQL.
+You can use this artifact in the GUI if you prefer - the resulting config will be identical since both methods use the same VQL.

 See Dead disk Forensics for more information.